Follow Us On:

-Central Treaty Organization (CENTO) earlier Middle East Treaty Organization, or Baghdad Pact Organization Mutual Security Organization dating from 1955 to 1979 and contained of Turkey, Iran, Pakistan, Iraq and the Britain.
+Central Treaty Organization (CENTO) earlier Middle East Treaty Organization, or Baghdad Pact Organization Mutual Security Organization dating from 1955 to 1979 and contained Turkey, Iran, Pakistan, Iraq, and Britain.
 Turkey and Iraq are founding initiators who laid the foundation of the Baghdad Pact for mutual defense and security that was signed on 26 February 1955.
 Turkey and Iraq invited Pakistan to join but Pakistan was not willing and not enthusiastic to do so without the participation of United States.
 But pressure from Britain and United States was adequate stimulus for Pakistan to sign the Baghdad Pact on 23 September 1955 along with Britain and Iran.
 United States was unwilling due to the treaty in the incident of a war involving Israel and the Arab states.
 Although U.S. functioned for treaty as unofficial observer, the United States signed individual agreements with each of the countries in this Pact.

 Indeed, America actively contributed in the market conducted by the various countries of the pact, but the lack of official U.S. participation weakened the chances to attract the other countries.
 In 1958, Iraq faced the revolution which further caused the broke up of this Pact between Iraq and the other countries.
 The Baghdad Pact original name was Middle East Treaty Organization (METO) replaced by the name of Central Treaty Organization (CENTO) after the withdrawal of Iraq.
 After the extraction of Iraq from the Baghdad Pact, CENTO moved its headquarter to Turkey (Ankara).